You are using an outdated browser.

 Adrenaline accumulates in this part of the book, as one begins to feel the nearly visceral way that violence comes to define Witt’s life at this moment, the dynamics of her relationship refracting the angry and emotional political climate.
 “The stagnation of the previous month,” she writes, “had been replaced by a new, vicious energy, and righteous political anger that I could not seem to sufficiently meet or respond to.”

-The sentence describes Andrew’s behavior after he is released from jail, but it could just as well characterize that peculiar moment in history, when social isolation, layoffs, and deaths from disease and political violence fed emotions and reactions at a rate too fast to appropriately calibrate in real-time.
-On Twitter, Trump called Covid the “Chinese virus,” and his supporters followed with even worse slurs; in St. Louis, Patricia and Mark McCloskey pointed guns at protestors; and in Minneapolis, an anti-government collective called Unicorn Riot burned down the Third Precinct of the city’s police department.
+The sentence describes Andrew’s behavior after he is released from jail, but it could just as well characterize that peculiar moment in history, when social isolation, layoffs, and deaths from disease and political violence fed emotions and reactions at a rate too fast to appropriately calibrate in real time.
+On Twitter, Trump called Covid the “Chinese virus,” and his supporters followed with even worse slurs; in St. Louis, Patricia and Mark McCloskey pointed guns at protesters; and in Minneapolis, an anti-government collective called Unicorn Riot burned down the Third Precinct of the city’s police department.

 Trump and his supporters had primed the country perfectly for this zenith of anger, Witt suggests through the patterns of her own reporting.
 “I was writing the same story over and over; and recent history was mutating and becoming recombinant,” she writes.
 Kyle Rittenhouse replayed the vigilante violence of George Zimmerman, while the internet fostered a supercharged combination of Alex Jones and the homophobic hate group Westboro Baptist Church.

-In narrating Andrew’s descent into rage, Witt startingly captures the mood of the Covid years; a period when many took part in a mass competition to see who could be the most righteously outraged, each performing in a global morality pageant.
+In narrating Andrew’s descent into rage, Witt startingly captures the mood of the Covid years: a period when many took part in a mass competition to see who could be the most righteously outraged, each performing in a global morality pageant.
 “He spoke not with his own words but in the borrowed language of racism and trauma,” she writes of Andrew after he is released from jail and crowned with a newfound martyrdom.
 “Which in that time was the most unassailable language a person could deploy.”
 Andrew is frustrated by the system and his claustrophobia.
 Without a way to vent those feelings, Witt, with her “elite media job,” becomes a target.
 “Discarding me, had become, for him, an act of ideological purity,” she writes.
 “He had cast me as a stand-in for the failure of liberalism.”

 Andrew’s angry words get into her head, and force her to question her own conception of herself: “I was left to convince myself of the integrity of my politics, which I was incapable of doing, because of course I was culpable.”
 Andrew’s comments about her opportunism felt at points too obvious to be worth her energy.
 But, she allows, he “had national opinion on his side.”
 The conundrum raises the question of what we owe, as writers, to people when we are reporting on violence—physical, emotional, or otherwise.
-Is what journalists do in fact, as Janet Malcolm famously proposed, “morally indefensible?”
-Or, as Andrew seems to indicate, is a reporter just “ideal terrain” for “misguided virtue signaling?”
+Is what journalists do in fact, as Janet Malcolm famously proposed, “morally indefensible?
+Or, as Andrew seems to indicate, is a reporter just “ideal terrain” for “misguided virtue signaling?

 The answer is not exactly clear, and finding it is not really Witt’s goal, either.
-For after all, Health and Safety does not attempt to define stability, health, or safety.
+For, after all, Health and Safety does not attempt to define stability, health, or safety.
 Rather the book is about striving for all those states of being in a tumultuous, difficult, and violent period.
-Dancing on drugs for fifteen hours at a time may seem to some an irresponsible way to deal with reality.
+Dancing on drugs for 15 hours at a time may seem to some an irresponsible way to deal with reality.
 But when you revisit those unpredictable and dangerous moments of lockdown, the nightlife scene starts to look like one of the few places that still made sense.